 One of these strategies is an estate freeze.
 With the help of a holding company, an estate freeze allows the business owner to limit the value of the business's assets, transfer all future growth of the business to his/her successor while maintaining control of the business.

 Forming a holding company can be a complex and complicated matter which requires input from both accounting and legal professionals.
-If you have more questions relating to holding companies or other legal matters, don’t hesistate to give us a call at (778) 565-4700.
+If you have more questions relating to holding companies or other legal matters, don't hesitate to give us a call at (778) 565-4700 or fill out our contact form to schedule a free consultation.

 The preceding content is for informational purposes only and does not constitute legal or professional advice.
 To obtain such advice, please contact our offices directly.